tobixen/calendar-cli/NEW_CLI.md

   * `kal` ... looks a bit like a silly misspelling or an attempt to localize it into some non-english language (which then will look even more silly when combined with english subcommands and english options).
 At the other hand, I do see that it's not entirely uncommon to use `klass` when putting a class into a variable in python, `kal` is short to type, easy to remember, and there aren't too many other projects utilizing the `kal`-name as far as I can see.
 * We'll use click, which is supposed to support subcommands in an elegant way.
 * I'm fairly happy with the todo interface for listing/editing/completing.
 First options to filter/sort/limit the todo item(s), then a subcommand for what to do on those items.
 * Should consider that we at some point may want to support tools that doesn't support caldav.
-Should als oconsider that we may want to support tools that doesn't support icalendar.
+Should also consider that we may want to support tools that doesn't support icalendar.
 For instance, issue tracking through gitlab or github.
 * Perhaps a new calendar-tui for increased interactivity?
 * Some or all of the commands should be possible to iterate over several calendars.
 This is almost impossible with `calendar-cli` due to the way the configuration is made (perhaps we should require that connection parameters are given in a config file?)

 ## Details

-Add an event, task or journal entry:
+### Add an event, task or journal entry:

 ```
 kal --config-section=private_calendar add --set-location="Aker Brygge marina" event "new years party" 2032-12-31T20:00+5h